Glancing at popular—and I mean world famous—coffee shops’ menus, you’ll see a new addition: cold brew coffee.

 Cold Brew Coffee Recipe

 You don’t need anything fancy to make this, so it’s easy for anyone to make this brew.

 You only need coffee grounds and water.
 And don’t forget the time you need because it takes some time to steep.

 Can You Make a Cold Brew with a French Press?

 Firstly it seems a French Press is a necessary utensil for any coffee lover.

 Not only can it help you make a pretty decent espresso, but it’s the ideal way to make a cold brew.

-Whether space or budget prevents you from getting the coffee machine you desire, a French Press is a very dynamic Plan B.
+Whether space or budget prevents you from getting the coffee maker you desire, a French Press is a very dynamic Plan B.

 Below we’ll share three different ways of making your cold brew at home.

 Don’t start unless you have the perfect pack of beans or grounds.